What are Proctoring Services?

 Proctoring services are available for students approved to receive testing accommodations based on their disability and supporting documentation.
 It is the student's responsibility to schedule their exams, either with their faculty or Disability Support Services (DSS), to receive their appropriate testing accommodations.

 Students testing with DSS are responsible for taking their exams on the same day and at the same time as the class, or as indicated by the faculty.
 However, there may be instances when the student must take the exam at a different time, or on a different day.
-If the exam time or day needs to be changed from what the faculty has indicated on the Alternative Testing Agreement, the student and faculty will need to notify DSS to prevent any testing delays.
-Otherwise, DSS will need to confirm the change with the faculty.
+If the exam time or day needs to be changed from what the faculty has indicated on the Alternative Testing Agreement, faculty will need to notify DSS to prevent any testing delays.

 Reasons for a scheduling date/time change MAY include:

-• Back-to-back classes where extended time interferes with another class.
+• Verified back-to-back classes where extended time causes an overlap and interferes with another class.

 • Exams take place after DSS testing hours.